 The pandemic taught us a lot about the nature of work.
-Even today, in the middle of 2022, many industries are finding it difficult to find workers.
+Even today, in 2023, many industries are finding it difficult to find workers.
 That’s because the rules have changed.

 Second, a rule of thumb implies a degree of universality – that they apply to everyone everywhere.
 When you think about it in those terms, it’s obvious that they can’t be good because how could a single rule apply in all cases?

-Even if you believe rules of thumbs are starting points, that creates a situation where the rule is an anchor.
-And that itself can cause you make the wrong decision because anchoring is a very dangerous bias.
+Even if you believe rules of thumb are starting points, that creates a situation where the rule is an anchor.
+That itself can cause you to make the wrong decision because anchoring is a very dangerous bias.

-Third, and finally, sometimes rules of thumb focus on the wrong thing entirely.
-The first rule we break apart is that you should buy a home and while there are many reasons to buy a home, most often people focus on it being a good investment.
-Not only is it not a good investment but that shouldn’t even be in the top three reasons why you buy a home.
+Third, and finally, rules of thumb may focus on the wrong thing entirely.
+The first rule we break apart is that you should buy a home, and while there are many reasons to buy a home, most often, people focus on it being a good investment.
+Not only is it not a good investment but it shouldn’t even be in the top three reasons why you buy a home.

-I think rules of thumb are terrible and I hope I can help you understand why.
+I think these rules of thumb are terrible and I hope I can help you understand why.

 Let’s dive into some of these common rules: